Ultimate Guide to Pressure Washing

 Before a surface is pressure washed, remove any weeds present - try to remove as much of the root as possible to prevent re-growth.

 Sweep the area with a broom - It doesn't have to be immaculate, but it will make cleaning easier and save you time and effort in the end.

 Pre-Treat surfaces with a cleaning detergent to help remove dirt more effectively.
 (Optional)

 Pressure wash surfaces.

-Rinse down.
+Rinse down thoroughly to ensure all dirty water and debris are removed.
 If your pressure washer struggles to move the debris (sand, mud, moss etc) use a stiff broom to sweep sludge into piles, remove it with a shovel and continue rinsing down.

 Post-treat surfaces - Not completely necessary but post-treating with something like Hypo (Sodium Hypochlorite) has significant benefits.

 It enhances the end result.

 As it is a biocide it will kill any remaining spores where organic growth was previously present.

 If you want to take it to the next level, seal surfaces with an appropriate sealant to prevent staining and make maintenance easier.